Background pattern

 • rifampicin (an antibiotic used to treat tuberculosis)

-• carbamazepine, phenobarbital, and phenytoin (anti-epileptic medicines used to prevent seizures)
+• carbamazepine, phenobarbital and phenytoin (antiepileptics used to prevent seizures)

-• astemizole or terfenadine (often used to treat allergic symptoms, these medicines may be available over the counter); cisapride (used to treat gastroesophageal reflux, sometimes called heartburn); pimozide (used to treat schizophrenia); amiodarone, dronedarone, quinidine, lidocaine (injectable) or bepridil (used to correct irregular heart rhythms); ergotamine, dihydroergotamine, ergonovine, ergometrine, and methylergonovine (used to treat headaches); and alfuzosin (used to treat an enlarged prostate)
+• astemizole or terfenadine (frequently used to treat allergic symptoms, these medicines may be available without a prescription); cisapride (used to treat stomach reflux, sometimes called heartburn); pimozide (used to treat schizophrenia); amiodarone, dronedarone, quinidine, lidocaine (injectable) or bepridil (used to correct heart rhythm); ergotamine, dihydroergotamine, ergonovine, ergometrine and methylergonovine (used to treat headaches); and alfuzosin (used to treat enlarged prostate)

-• medicines that contain St. John's Wort (Hypericum perforatum, a medicinal plant)
+• medicines containing St. John's Wort (Hypericum perforatum, a medicinal plant)

-• triazolam and midazolam oral (taken by mouth) (used to induce sleep and/or relieve anxiety)
+• triazolam and oral midazolam (used to induce sleep and/or relieve anxiety)

-• simvastatin, lovastatin, and lomitapide (used to lower cholesterol in the blood)
+• simvastatin, lovastatin and lomitapide (used to lower blood cholesterol)

 • avanafil (used to treat erectile dysfunction)

-• colchicine (used to treat gout), if you have kidney problems and/or liver problems
+• colchicine (used to treat gout), if you have kidney and/or liver problems

 • dabigatran and ticagrelor (used to prevent and reduce blood clots)

 Do not take sildenafil with EVOTAZ when sildenafil is used to treat pulmonary arterial hypertension.
 Sildenafil is also used to treat erectile dysfunction.
-Inform your doctor if you are taking sildenafil for erectile dysfunction.
+Inform your doctor if you are using sildenafil to treat erectile dysfunction.

-Inform your doctor immediately if you experience any of the following:
+Tell your doctor immediately if you are in any of these situations.

 Warnings and precautions

-Some people may need special monitoring before or during treatment with EVOTAZ.
-Consult your doctor or pharmacist before starting EVOTAZ.
+Some people will need special monitoring before or during treatment with EVOTAZ.
+Talk to your doctor or pharmacist before starting EVOTAZ.

 EVOTAZ is not a cure for HIV infection.You may continue to develop infections or other diseases associated with HIV infection.